-The only French program built for professionals stuck at CRS 470 who need permanent residency—not tourists ordering croissants.
+The only French program built for working professionals who need Express Entry PR in 6 months—not tourists ordering croissants.

 Reserve Your Spot - January 11 Start Date

-Weekend classes.
+Weekend classes or weeknight 7-9pm.
 Toronto.
 12-week intensive or 18-week standard.

 Your work permit expires in six months.
 Your manager keeps asking if you're "planning to stay long-term."
 You lie and say yes.
 What else can you say?

 It's not the only way.
-But it's the fastest way that doesn't require going back to school or finding a new employer.
+But it's the fastest way that doesn't require going back to school, finding a new employer, or leaving the country.

 The choice is simple:

-Keep refreshing Express Entry every two weeks, hoping the score drops
+Keep waiting for draw announcements every two weeks, hoping CEC drops below 515

-Learn French in 6 months (or 4 if urgent), add 50 points, get your ITA
+Learn French in 6 months (or 3-4 if urgent), pass TEF Canada, qualify for Francophone draws at 390, get your ITA

 3 Ways We're Different From Every French School in Toronto